felipetrova/motivation/musics/README.md

 AMEM."
 Neto Síntese
 - "Não, hoje não, não dessa vez, me livrei da depressão, 'tava fácil pro 'ceis."
 Emicida
 - "Uma mente moderna porém mal acabada;" Criolo - Lion Man
+- "Weep not for roads untraveled
+Weep not for paths left lone
+'Cause beyond every bend is a long blinding end
+It's the worst kind of pain I've known
+Weep not for roads untraveled
+Weep not for sights unseen
+May your love never end, and if you need a friend There's a seat here, alongside me" Linkin Park – Talking to Myself